aronallen/cycle-sandbox/README.md

 To solve this problem we need to establish connections between the DOM source in the main thread, and the DOM source in the Web Worker, likewise we must establish a connection between the DOM sink in the Web Worker, to the DOM sink in the main thread.

-## A Note on Performance

-For most cases running your Cycle Components in a Web Worker will provide no performance benifits, the purpose of this project is more to proove that we can declare complex UI in a seperate thread, and we can do so without significant performance drawbacks.

 ### Establishing Connections with Connectors

 We call these connections, simply connections, and to establish them we need to write two Connectors.